This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Philippines.

 Support pendente lite, applicable to family law cases, wherein the court orders a party to pay the applying party an amount of money for support while the case is pending.

 After a claim has been commenced, what written documents must (or can) the parties submit and what is the usual timetable?

-Five days before pre-trial, the parties are required to submit their respective pre-trial briefs.
-The pre-trial briefs shall contain the summary of the parties’ claims and defences, the issues of the case, the parties’ evidence, and the affidavits of their witnesses.
+At least three (3) days before pre-trial, the parties are required to submit their respective pre-trial briefs, which shall contain the summary of the parties’ claims and/or defences, the issues of the case, the parties’ evidence, and the summary of witness testimonies.

-After trial, the parties may be required to submit memoranda summarizing their arguments and evidence, typically within 30 days from notice of the court’s order.
+After trial, the parties may be required to submit memoranda summarising their arguments and evidence, typically within 30 days from notice of the court’s order.

 What, if any, are the rules for disclosure of documents?
 Are there any exceptions (e.g. on grounds of privilege, confidentiality or public interest)?